sd2beatles/apache_airflow/Concetps/Section04_CeleryExecutorWithMySQL_RabbitMQ.md

 - Workers must be in sync which implies that the same configuration settings and dependencies are required on all the nodes.

--Horizontal Scaliability.
+- Horizontal Scaliability.
 Scaling out the number of workers will incrase the nubmer of tasks to process.
 The time of task completion will decrease accordingly.

 - The celery executor is widely used in production and proven to be reliable.